isa-e18/isa-e18/README.md

 - 👋 Hi, I’m @isa-e18
 - 📫 Isaeles18@gmail.com
-- ⚡ Fun fact im very new and just geting the ropes around javascript and breakng into js nodes this my first personal account used to do QA for an with JUnit and TestNG but have a basic understanidng
+- ⚡ Fun fact im new and just geting the ropes around javascript and js nodes this my first personal account used to do QA for with JUnit and TestNG but have a basic understanidng(not the best with java)
 -

 <!---